devpsiarch/shelfwise/README.md

 # Dependencies
 * A c++ compiler , i use g++ in the build process.
 * Qt , on UNIX you can install it using your package manager (windows support soon).
-* A database (only if you are hosting the program).
+* maridb (only if you are hosting the program).
+* maridb cpp connector.

 # Disclamer
 This program is not yet ready and i will very much love to her your input , any bugs or memory leaks please do point them out!